HUMORCHAIN: Theory-Guided Multi-Stage Reasoning for Interpretable Multimodal Humor Generation: Results and Discussion

 \subsection{Pairwise Comparison Analysis}

-As shown in Table~\ref{tab:pairwise_results}, across all nine experimental configurations (A--I), the proposed HUMORCHAIN (I-Ours) achieved the best overall performance.
-As shown in Table~\ref{tab:global_ranking}.
-In cross-model evaluations, HUMORCHAIN consistently outperformed CLoT (G group)~\cite{zhong2024let} and OxfordTVG-HIC (H group)~\cite{li2023oxfordtvg}.
-These results indicate HUMORCHAIN’s robustness in humor creation.
+As shown in Table~\ref{tab:pairwise_results} and Table~\ref{tab:global_ranking}, across all nine experimental configurations (A--J), the proposed HUMORCHAIN (Method I) achieves the best overall performance.
+In cross-model evaluations, HUMORCHAIN consistently outperforms CLoT (Group G)~\cite{zhong2024let} and OxfordTVG-HIC (Group H)~\cite{li2023oxfordtvg}.
+Notably, the ablation model J (without discriminator) also outperforms most baselines, validating the core contribution of humor theory guidance.
+These results indicate HUMORCHAIN’s robustness in humorous caption generation.

-In the A\_vs\_I experiment, results show that explicit multi-stage reasoning and humor-mechanism modeling provide a substantial advantage in humor generation.
-The F\_vs\_I comparison further demonstrates that HUMORCHAIN markedly outperforms CoT-based approaches in both stability and humorous logic, underscoring that effective humor generation benefits not only from explicit knowledge but also from cognitive modeling embedded in the reasoning process.
+In the comparison between A and I, the results show that explicit multi-stage reasoning and humor-mechanism modeling provide a substantial advantage in humor generation.
+The comparison between F and I further demonstrates that HUMORCHAIN markedly outperforms CoT-based approaches in both stability and humor coherence, underscoring that effective humor generation benefits not only from explicit knowledge but also from cognitive modeling embedded in the reasoning process.